Space and Equipment Leases & Health Care Contracts

 Health care providers face unique obstacles when leasing property and equipment, as well as numerous regulations and requirements that must be met in order to ensure compliance.
-At Hendershot, Cowart & Hisey, P.C., our attorneys have accumulated the necessary insight and experience to help health care providers address all facets of complying with health care regulations concerning space and equipment leases involving new practice set-ups, mergers, joint ventures, and responsive compliance plans when defending them against investigations or alleged violations.
+At Hendershot Cowart, P.C., our attorneys have accumulated the necessary insight and experience to help health care providers address all facets of complying with health care regulations concerning space and equipment leases involving new practice set-ups, mergers, joint ventures, and responsive compliance plans when defending them against investigations or alleged violations.

 To learn more about our services and discuss your particular needs, contact us to request an initial consultation.